wakkihaya/neurotechjp/src/md/en/blog/5-bci-gadget-reviews.md

 &nbsp;

-NeuroSky will not only offer [EEG devices](https://store.neurosky.com/), which can be purchased starting at $100 for consumers, but will also provide SDK kits for developers free of charge.
-The company will also be in the business of selling the chip infrastructure that is NeuroSky's core technology.
+NeuroSky not only offers [EEG devices](https://store.neurosky.com/), which can be purchased starting at $100 for consumers, but will also provide SDK kits for developers free of charge.
+The company is also in the business of selling chip infrastructure which is NeuroSky's core technology.

 NeuroSky has been a pioneer in the BCI industry, and [NeurotechJP was able to interview its CEO, Stanley](https://neurotechjp.com/blog/yang-neurosky/).